gravitational/gravity/docs/5.x/quickstart.md

 ## Conclusion

-This is a brief overview of how publishing and distributing an application works using Telekube.
+This is a brief overview of how publishing and distributing an application works using Gravity.
 Feel free to dive further into the documentation for more details.

-Telekube avoids proprietary configuration formats or closed source tools.
+Gravity avoids proprietary configuration formats or closed source tools.
-Outside of having a small Telekube-specific application manifest, your application is just a regular Kubernetes deployment.
-Telekube simply makes it portable and deployable into private infrastructure.
+Outside of having a small Gravity-specific application manifest, your application is just a regular Kubernetes deployment.
+Gravity simply makes it portable and deployable into private infrastructure.

 If you need help packaging your application into Docker containers, or if you